linrunner/tlp-doc/support/optimizing.rst

 .. seealso::

-    A common cause of high fan speed is elevated power dissipation due to hybrid graphics.
-Check the :ref:`FAQ <faq-powercon-hybrid-graphics>` for solutions.
+    Missing *hardware video acceleration* and *hybrid graphics* are other common causes of high fan speed and elevated power dissipation.
+    There is more about these topics in the FAQ: :doc:`/faq/powercon`.

 .. _faq-powercon-high-cpu-load: